microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/15.handling-attachments/README.md

     git clone https://github.com/microsoft/botbuilder-samples.git
     ```

-- In a terminal, navigate to `samples/csharp_dotnetcore/15.handling-attachments`
-- Run the bot from a terminal or from Visual Studio, choose option A or B.
+- Run the bot from a terminal or from Visual Studio:

-  A) From a terminal
+  A) From a terminal, navigate to `samples/csharp_dotnetcore/15.handling-attachments`

   ```bash
   # run the bot